Wuppertaler

 attacking intent with nothing to lose.
 It was no real shock when substitute Ba-Muaka

-Simakala pulled a goal back on sixty four minutes.
+Simakala pulled a goal back on sixty-four minutes.

 The visitors

-that they were hanging on.
-It meant that it was entertaining fare; at least in
+continued to increase their forays.
+The home defenders suddenly looked like they were hanging on.
+It meant that it was entertaining fare, at least in

 my neutral eyes.
-In the end the result was about right for a fine first half
+In the end, the result was about right for a fine first-half

 display.